ant-le/AustrianPollFraud/README.md

     - What about the inclusion of political theory?
   - Is Wikipedia data sufficient or should I try to get data from source (archives)?
     - Pulblication Date vs. Polling Date
+  - How to include uncertainty levels of election polls?